mstksg/inCode/copy/entries/dependent-haskell-1.md

 ghci> sing :: Sing '['True, 'False, 'True]
 STrue `SCons` SFalse `SCons` STrue `SCons` SNil
 ~~~

+So if you have a function `SingI hs => ...`, it's really no different than
+`Sing hs -> ...`.
+The function itself gets to use a `Sing hs` either way ...
+but for the first, the argument is implicit.

 The final piece of the puzzle is the singleton for a type-level `Nat`.
 It's a
 little different because when you pattern match on it, instead of directly